anbuchezhiyanv/anbuchezhiyanv/README.md

 ## About Me

-- 🎓 Currently pursuing my Bachelor's degree in Computer Science and Engineering
+- 🎓 Recent Graduate with a Bachelor's degree in Computer Science and Engineering
-- 💻 Proficiency in HTML, CSS, JavaScript, and Java
+- 💻 Proficiency in Java, Spring Boot, Angular, HTML, CSS, JavaScript, Bootstrap, and Linux
 - 🌱  Always eager to learn and explore new technologies
 - 📞 Reach me:
   <br/>